On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 \subsubsection{Proving the Strict Version}

-The entirety of the proof thus far has resulted in proving two key results: \begin{enumerate} \item \cref{lexi_serial_quota} shows that a truthful, non-bossy and neutral mechanism behaves like a serial-quota mechanism for lexicographic preference profiles. \item \cref{first_picker} shows that for every truthful, non-bossy and neutral mechanism there is an agent $p_1$ with some quota $q_1$ such that $p_1$ always gets her $q_1$-demand from $\MM$. \end{enumerate}
+The entirety of the proof thus far has resulted in proving two key results: \begin{enumerate} \item As consequence of \cref{proposition:lexi-case}, any truthful, non-bossy and neutral mechanism behaves like a serial-quota mechanism for lexicographic preference profiles\footnote{{See \cref{lexi-serial-quota} for the formal claim.}}. \item \cref{first-picker} shows that for every truthful, non-bossy and neutral mechanism there is an agent $p_1$ with some quota $q_1$ such that $p_1$ always gets her $q_1$-demand from $\MM$. \end{enumerate}

-{In this section, we will use these results to prove the characterization for partition mechanisms, that is, {showing} that any truthful, non-bossy, and neutral partition mechanism is a serial-quota mechanism.} {We will accomplish this using an induction argument on the number of agents, by ``removing" the agent $p_1$ from the mechanism after she takes her $q_1$-demand from $\MM$.
-First, we need to prove some intermediate results. }

-For the following lemmas let $f$ be a truthful, non-bossy, and neutral partition mechanism of a set $\MM$ of $m$ goods among a set $\NN$ of $n$ agents with preferences from some class $\PP\in \FFn(\MM)$.
-Moreover let $\qp\in\Qnm$ be the quota-vector and ordering of the agents for which $f$ is a serial-quota mechanism according to \cref{lexi_serial_quota}.

-Given a preference $\preq$ over a set of goods $\MM$, for any subset of goods $\WW\subseteq\MM$ {we consider the preference $\restW{\preq}$ \emph{induced} by $\preq$ on $\WW$: the one in which preference over subsets of $\WW$ are simply determined according to $\preq$.
-Formally:}